powellgenomicslab/SingleCell_Prediction/results/project_notebook.md

   + **dnn** (Stacked AutoEncoder Deep Neural Network)
 - Runs **elastic net** algorithm using the `caret` package.
 This way only the best model for a **alpha between 0.1 and 0.9** is selected
 - `Ridge` and `lasso` methods are run outside `caret` using the `glmnet` package
-- Creates accuracy plot per dataset and method
+- Creates accuracy plot per dataset and method.
+Plots boxplots in specified order.
 - Saves accuracy summaries (to reproduce plots in case something goes wrong)

 Notes: